Are We Looking in the Right Place?

 I shouldn't have answered the phone.
 That left me ten minutes to drive

 across town for an appointment.
-Doable but first I had to find my cell
+Doable but first I had to find my cell.

 Did I leave it upstairs? downstairs?
 In the kitchen, bathroom, bedroom?
-No. Without a minute to spare called myself from the home phone,
+No. Without a minute to spare I called myself from the home phone,

 hoping I'd turned on the ringer.